shanewhi/world-energy-data/README.md

    d) pip3 install pandas<br>
 3. Install font 'Inter'.
 Delete matplotlib's font cache files to force rebuilding of cache - in a terminal enter rm ~/.matplotlib/fontlist*
-4. The following datasets are required, which are provided in this package and are listed below for reference only:<br>
+4. The following datasets are required, which are provided but listed below for reference:<br>
    a) Global Carbon Budget in .xlsx format.
 The version in this repository is required as 2024 GCP projected values have been included, obtained from https://essd.copernicus.org/preprints/essd-2024-519/essd-2024-519.pdf.
 Original GCB was downloaded from https://globalcarbonbudgetdata.org/latest-data.html<br>